Grant hits jumper at buzzer, Trail Blazers top Suns 108-106

 Devin Booker made a 3-pointer to put the Suns ahead 106-104 with about 30 seconds left, just moments after Jusuf Nurkic sank his own 3 to put the Blazers up 104-103.

-Nurkic — who had 14 points and eight rebounds — tied the game at 106-all with his putback after an offensive rebound with 23 seconds left.
+Nurkic tied the game at 106-all with his putback after an offensive rebound with 23 seconds left.
 The Suns looked like they would have the final possession of regulation but Mikal Bridges was called for traveling.
 That gave the Blazers enough time to set up their winning play.

-Suns coach Monty Williams thought his team defended the Blazers’ final play well.

 Portland led for most of the night and built a 15-point lead midway through the third quarter, but settled for an 86-80 advantage heading into the fourth.